Oliver-Tommy/TabVault/README.md

 Converted to PNG using <a href="https://onlineconvertfree.com/convert-format/dot-to-png/">onlineconvertfree</a>

 ## Security

-Django's built-in security features handles all data securely:
+Django's built-in security features handle all data securely:

-- Passwords are encrypted.
+- Passwords are encrypted using Django's default PBKDF2 algorithm with SHA256 hash
-- Forms are CSRF protected.
+- All forms are protected against Cross-Site Request Forgery (CSRF) attacks using Django's middleware
+- User authentication and authorization restricts access based on roles:
+  - Only authenticated users can access bookmarking features
+  - Only authenticated users can submit reviews
+  - Admin users have full access to the Django admin interface
+- Database queries are protected against SQL injection through Django's ORM
-- Permission to access data is restricted by role.
+- Cross-Site Scripting (XSS) protection is enabled by default
+- Clickjacking protection via X-Frame-Options middleware
+- Debug mode is disabled in production
+- Secure password validation enforces:
+  - Minimum length requirements
+  - Common password checking
+  - Numeric character requirements

 ## Features